 “Hauntingly beautiful, an instant immersion into feudal, wartime and modern Japan.” —Melissa MacGregor, author of The Curious Steambox Affair

-Jonelle Patrick writes novels set in Japan, produces the monthly newsletter Japanagram, and blogs at Only In Japan and The Tokyo Guide I Wish I’d Had
+Jonelle Patrick writes novels set in Japan, and blogs at and Only In Japan The Tokyo Guide I Wish I’d Had

 Writing mystery books set in Tokyo is mostly what I do, but I also blog about the odd stuff I see every day in Japan.
 I'm a graduate of Stanford University and the Sendagaya Japanese Institute in Tokyo, and a member of the International Thriller Writers, the Mystery Writers of America, and Sisters In Crime.
 When I'm not in Tokyo, I live in San Francisco.
 I also host a travel site called The Tokyo Guide I Wish I'd Had, so if you're headed to Japan and want to check out the places I take my friends when they're in town, take a look!